-You can use your favorite coffee blend or single-origin bean for AeroPress.
+You can use your favourite coffee blend or single-origin bean for AeroPress.
 But be warned, the AeroPress does produce a bold and slightly stronger cup than other brewing methods would using the same beans.
-So be sure you’re a fan of the coffee you choose because the AeroPress will accentuate the flavor profile of those beans.
+So be sure you’re a fan of the coffee you choose because the AeroPress will accentuate the flavour profile of those beans.

-The AeroPress makes just enough coffee for a single cup yielding roughly 8oz per brew.
+The AeroPress makes just enough coffee for a single cup yielding roughly 240 ml per brew.
 But there is a way around this if you’re looking to brew more than one cup of coffee at a time.
 You can make a concentrated brew using the AeroPress by increasing your coffee ratio.
-Then dilute the pour with water afterward to increase the yield.
-Interested in mastering the art of Aeropress brewing, here are more Aeropress brewing tips from Aeropress experts.
+Then dilute the pour with water afterwards to increase the yield.
+Interested in mastering the art of AeroPress brewing, here are more AeroPress brewing tips from AeroPress experts.

 - Mazzarello, B. (2017, February 27).
 Do You Need a Scale to Make Coffee?
 Retrieved from https://blog.bluebottlecoffee.com/posts/do-you-need-a-scale-to-make-coffee

 - Espresso Brewing: Perfecting the Crema. (n.d.).
 Retrieved from https://www.coffeereview.com/coffee-reference/espresso/espresso-brewing/perfecting-the-crema/